qiboteam/qibocal/doc/source/protocols/rabi/rabi.rst

 Rabi experiments
 ================

-In this section se present all the Rabi experiments provided by Qibocal.
+In this section we present all Rabi experiments provided by Qibocal.

 Rabi lenght and amplitude
 -------------------------